loxodon/starbound-redshift/readme.md

 ## Starbound - Redshift
 Users can run this as background service while playing Starbound.
 It will watch the 'starbound.log' file for special REDSHIFT_EVENT type events to be outputted, and it will attempt to handle every event it hears by making a POST request to an API defined in the .env file.
-You can basically use in-game Starbound actions to do things in real-life.
-You could probably change the vibration modes and speeds of something something.
+You can basically use in-game Starbound actions to do things outside of the game.

 ## Prerequisites
 * Install NPM